 Chapter 6.
-Deploying the RHEL bootc images
+Deploying RHEL bootc images

 You can deploy the rhel-bootc

-container image by using the following different mechanisms.
+container image by using the following mechanisms:

 - Anaconda